 - MY CURRENT JOB

-For the past two years, I have been working as a full-time software developer and data engineer at Alphacruncher in Budapest.
-At Alphacruncher, I work on a variety of tasks including the automation of Extract, Transform, Load (ETL) jobs, documenting and implementing techniques for filtering errors and biases in datasets, writing complex queries for generating SQL views and data filtering, matching datasets between different sources, and developing the front-end UI for a data management application.
+For the past two years, I have been working as a full-time software and data developer at Alphacruncher in Budapest.
+At Alphacruncher, I work on a variety of tasks including the automation of Extract, Transform, Load (ETL) jobs, documenting and implementing techniques for filtering errors and biases in datasets, writing complex queries for generating SQL views and filtering datasets, matching datasets between different sources, and developing the front-end UI for the data management application DataHub.
 I have worked with well-known financial datasets such as TAQ, CRSP, COMPUSTAT, IVYDB OptionMetrics, RavenPack, DealScan, and others.

-In the medium-long run, I am interested in pursuing a career which combines scientific research with industrial applications.
-I have a particular interest in the topic of fraud detection and would be interested to work and do research in this field.
+In the medium-long run, I will be pursuing a career which combines scientific research with industrial applications.
+I want to develop data products derived from the results of scientific analysis of large and interesting datasets.
 I am also interested in research and applications related to the field of technological innovation which I explored during my PhD studies.